 A Journey Within: the nature and type of music used in psychedelic psychotherapy

 Much of the music used within psychedelic-assisted psychotherapy is not especially “trippy.”
 Rather, the music is there to evoke and support emotional experiences, including emotionally intense memories, thoughts or experiences .
 However, it should not be too pushy in what type of emotions it calls forth.
 Most of the music used in psychedelic-assisted sessions is instrumental, and when there are vocals present, they are in an unfamiliar language.
 This is to make sure that the music is not conveying a specific meaning or telling a specific story.
-The music should also be culturally appropriate, making it easier to follow and convey emotion rather than drawing attention to itself by use of too “strange” or jarring melodies or tones.
+The music should also be culturally appropriate.
+Thus making it easier to follow and convey emotion rather than drawing attention to itself by use of too “strange” or jarring melodies or tones.

 Music used for psychedelic-assisted psychotherapy is not all calm and soothing, either.
 While the music is not intended to stand in the foreground, it is not intended to sit in the background either.
 Rather, it is in the difficult position of being a soundtrack that provides listeners with a very general narrative arc without providing any details.
-At first, the music may be quiet, and slow, but later pieces may invite or allow experiencing deeply felt emotions, while finally leading listeners back toward a modicum of calm.
+At first, the music may be quiet, and slow.
+Whereas later pieces may invite or allow experiencing deeply felt emotions, while finally leading listeners back toward a modicum of calm.
 Music in the middle of the session may be intense and dynamic, suitable for people in the throes of powerful emotions.
 It can be fierce with anger, chattering with fear or heavy with sorrow.
 Some pieces are fitting for a hero in a movie, supporting people in their own heroic journeys.

 Using music as part of a psychedelic experience is likely as old as its use within healing or spiritual settings with psychedelics, such as ayahuasca ceremonies.
-Combining psychedelics with psychotherapy is a considerably younger practice, but music has been involved nearly from the start, when Grof began working with lysergic acid diethylamide (LSD) in psychotherapy .
+Combining psychedelics with psychotherapy is a considerably younger practice.
+However, music has been involved nearly from the start, when Grof began working with lysergic acid diethylamide (LSD) in psychotherapy .
 Grof, in turn, influenced later research with psilocybin and MDMA where the setting, including the use of music, became a mainstay in the protocols.

 Music: making healing from psychedelics stronger?